IG-RL: Inductive Graph Reinforcement Learning for Massive-Scale Traffic Signal Control: Experiments

 \subsubsection{Description}

-In this experiment, we evaluate and compare the performances of all methods on the road network which is also used to train all methods except G-IG-RL.
-MARL-IQL cannot scale as efficiently as IG-RL methods and so we picked a small road network and could train both families of methods on it.
+In this experiment, we evaluate policies on a single road network.
+The same road network is used to train all methods except G-IG-RL.
+As MARL-IQL does not scale as efficiently as IG-RL methods, we picked a small road network.

-This task remains challenging even if the road network is the same in training and evaluation.
-While methods are evaluated during episodes of more than an hour, they are trained on shorter episodes of 500 seconds (see \S\ref{subsubsec:training_curriculums}).
-During evaluation, trips are generated during the first hour, and simulation ends as soon as all trips are completed.
+\paragraph{Evaluation setting} During evaluation, trips are generated during the first hour.
+An episode ends as soon as all trips are completed.
 Performance of all methods are evaluated using 30 different random seeds for traffic generation.
 Evaluation is run twice, with two distinct traffic regimes (denoted \emph{default} and \emph{heavy}), in order to evaluate the ability of models to generalize to traffic densities never experienced in training, as well as to study the performance in different density settings.
-The first evaluation traffic regime, which is the one used during training, introduces an expected one vehicle per second in the network, while the second traffic regime introduces twice as many per second in expectation.
+The first evaluation traffic regime, which is the one used during training, introduces an expected one vehicle every 4 seconds in the network, while the second traffic regime introduces twice as many per second on average.

+\paragraph{Overcoming overfitting} While methods are evaluated during episodes of more than an hour, they are trained on shorter episodes of 500 seconds (\S~\ref{subsubsec:training_curriculums}).
+As more vehicles enter the network, congestion can therefore increase past levels experienced during training (which again implies new traffic distributions) even in the \emph{default} traffic regime used during training.
+Since conditions differ between training and evaluation, the task is very challenging and the learning of generalizable patterns and behaviors (policies) is key to perform in both traffic regimes.